floresf/FileMaker/README.md

 # FileMaker
 Script examples and screenshots from a FileMaker app.

-This is a project I've been assigned to develop at my internship.
+<b>This is a project I've been assigned to develop at my internship.</b>

 The following is the current home screen for our app. https://cloud.githubusercontent.com/assets/4184400/10074550/a7e94802-629e-11e5-8e4e-ea653a635575.png